-- Relevance to the interests and needs of the community. - The extent of publicity, critical review, and current or anticipated demand. - Awards, prizes, or other tokens of recognition of excellence received by the title, author, or artist. - The current or historical significance of the author or subject. - Relevance to the existing collection's strengths and weaknesses. - Reputation and qualifications of the author, publisher, or producer, with preference generally given to titles vetted in the mainstream editing and publishing industry and titles published by well-established, independent publishers. - Representation of challenging ideas, including the logic of the presentation, although the idea may be an extreme or minority point of view. - Diversity of views, topics, and intersectional character backgrounds. - Suitability of format to library circulation and use. - Date of publication. - Price, availability, and library materials budget.
+- Relevance to the interests and needs of the community. - The extent of publicity, critical review, and current or anticipated demand. - Awards, prizes, or other tokens of recognition of excellence received by the title, author, or artist. - Artificial intelligence-generated content is designated accordingly and is not misrepresented as human-generated content. - The current or historical significance of the author or subject. - Relevance to the existing collection's strengths and weaknesses. - Reputation and qualifications of the author, publisher, or producer, with preference generally given to titles vetted in the mainstream editing and publishing industry and titles published by well-established, independent publishers. - Representation of challenging ideas, including the logic of the presentation, although the idea may be an extreme or minority point of view. - Diversity of views, topics, and intersectional character backgrounds. - Suitability of format to library circulation and use. - Date of publication. - Price, availability, and library materials budget.